hackclub/hackclub/workshops/drumpad/README.md

 author: '@emmanuel39hanks'
 ---

 Ever wondered how you can play sounds with code?
 Well, if yes, then you will love this workshop!
-We are going to be creating a drum pad in less than 230 lines of code that plays actual sounds, and if you are a beginner, this won't only be fun and creative but will help you get comfortable with coding!
+We will be creating a drum pad in less than 230 lines of code that plays actual sounds, and if you are a beginner, this won't only be fun and creative but will help you get comfortable with coding!

 <p align='center'>
 <img src="https://media.giphy.com/media/CjmvTCZf2U3p09Cn0h/giphy.gif" alt="ready-to-code" >